SLO Coast Wine

 Lindquist Family 2020 Grenache.
 This is classic cool climate Grenache, with that beautiful cherry red color and wild cherry aromas as well.
 It also has nice, cool climate spice notes.
 It is deliciously ready to drink now, but will certainly benefit from 2-3 years in the bottle.

 Talley 2020 Grenache.
 As you drive up to the Talley Vineyards Tasting Room, the rolling hills of our Rincon Vineyard lined with vines of cool-climate Grenache welcome you home.
-The 2020 vintage is luscious yet focused finish with hints of blackberry and dried herbs.
+The 2021 vintage is luscious yet focused finish with hints of dried hibiscus and white tea.